 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-Robert Stroud: Facts About the Life of the Bird Man of Alcatraz
+Robert Stroud: Facts About the Life of the Birdman of Alcatraz

 The birdman of Alcatraz information sign on AlcatrazA sign in one of the medical rooms at Alcatraz where Stroud spent many weeks after he became ill.

-Early Life
+Robert Stroud's Early Life

-Stroud was born in Seattle Washington in January 1890.
-He was the third of four children.
+Robert Stroud was born in Seattle, Washington in January 1890.
+He was the oldest son in the family, and violence was part of his life from day one.

 After being convicted of manslaughter, Robert Stroud started his term in prison at McNeil Island Federal Penitentiary in Washington State.
 He quickly became known as a troublesome inmate.

 Stroud's punishment was six months of solitary confinement.
-After this punishment was done, he was also scheduled to transfer to Leavenworth Penitentiary in Kansas.
+After this punishment was done, he was scheduled to transfer to Leavenworth Penitentiary in Kansas.

-Time in Leavenworth Prison, Kansas
+Stroud's Time in Leavenworth Prison, Kansas

 However, Leavenworth has no documentation about bad blood between the guard and Stroud.
 Their official conclusion is that it was a random act of violence by Stroud due to his anger issues.

-Stroud was sentenced to death for the stabbing death of the guard.
-His mother tirelessly pleaded to get his sentence commuted to life in prison.
+When sentenced to hang for the death of the guard, Robert Stroud's mother tirelessly pleaded to save her son.

 In Leavenworth, Stroud decided that being alone meant he could start learning and began to take classes.